rhizoome/tree-sitter-ink2/README.md

 ## State

 It currently does not parse code and conditions further, but I plan to implement this.
-First I am working on a language-server based on tree-sitter-ink with goal of having an IDE with full unicode support.
+First I am working on a language-server based on tree-sitter-ink with the goal of having an IDE with full unicode support.

 ## Install for helix